 Article VIII.
 Voting & Quorum

-Each member of the Board, Council or Committee, as described above in Article V, has one (1) vote and may designate a proxy when unable to attend a meeting.
-The designated proxy must be identified to the CAN Executive Director and Chair of the Council or Committee in advance of the meeting.
+Each member of the Board, Council or Committee, as described above in Article V, has one (1) vote.
+Board members shall designate a proxy when unable to attend a meeting.
+The designated proxy must be a member of the board of the organization or executive-level staff of the organization.
+The designated proxy must be identified to the CAN Executive Director or Board Chair in advance of the meeting.
 A simple majority (one more than half) of the membership of the Board, Council or Committee (or their assigned proxy) shall constitute a quorum for the transaction of business.
 The Chair of the Board, Council or Committee may vote.
 A motion passes with a simple majority vote of the quorum present, unless otherwise specified in these by-laws.

 Article IX.
 Standard of Conduct